A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: Concluding remarks and Future work

 In this paper, we introduce a game-theoretic horizon-splitting approach to model the conflicting objectives of financial gains from V2G participation and battery degradation from the user perspective.
 This methodology is a more robust alternative to existing approaches, offering system designers the ability to fine-tune the balance between V2G exploitability and battery health using adjustable hyperparameters.
 Our trade-off analysis yields the following key results: 1) For EVs with higher battery capacities, users should consider higher levels of V2G participation, as the relative impact on battery degradation is reduced.
 2) Users are encouraged to increase V2G participation during periods of high volatility in V2G pricing, particularly when using high-power chargers, as this can maximize financial benefits with low impact on battery health.

-Future research will focus on optimizing the horizon-splitting technique to fully exploit its potential.
+Future research will focus on implementing our proposed methodology in real-world test scenarios.
+Particularly, using real V2G tariffs and measuring the capacity of the EV battery, we aim to validate our theoretical conclusions.
 Additionally, as V2G services are heavily dependent on electricity pricing aligned with grid demands, our next objective is to develop a fair pricing mechanism using learning-based approaches and integrate it into our smart charging framework.